My Account

 3. Can I Work and Claim Social Security at the Same Time?

-Yes, although your benefits may be reduced depending on your full retirement age and your income.
-For 2021, here's how this would look:
+Yes, although your benefits may be reduced depending on your full retirement age and how much you earn.
+For 2024, here's how this would look:

 Age